I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 “I think I’m going to fly home.
 I can’t take this anymore,” Brandon mumbled as he sat slouched in the corner of a Denver bar.
 It was approaching midnight, and my friend was in shambles, his spirits having been crushed by 12 straight hours of extreme, high-intensity wrenching on the rare, manual transmission Jeep Grand Cherokee that I’d foolishly purchased sight unseen for $700.
 We were 1,300 miles from home, and I’d clearly made a grave mistake.

 To understand how we’d arrived at such a pathetic situation, read the first two parts of “The Holy Grail Rescue” series.
 The short of it is that, earlier this year on Black Friday, I bought for $700 a rare (roughly one of 1,500 ever built) manual transmission Jeep Grand Cherokee that was sitting in the middle of nowhere, 1,500 miles from my house.
 The Jeep had a bad clutch, a faulty steering system, 260,000 miles of wear, and who knows what else might have been wrong with it.
-So I devised an utterly idiotic plan for me and my wrenching buddy Brandon to transport tools/parts on a Spirit Airlines flight so we could fly to the Holy Grail, fix it, and drive it home.
+So I devised an utterly idiotic plan for my wrenching buddy Brandon and me to transport tools/parts on a Spirit Airlines flight so we could fly to the Holy Grail, fix it, and drive it home.

 Transporting tools and car parts to Denver worked out remarkably well.
-Driving from the airport over the Rockies during a snow storm also wasn’t too bad either, thanks to a generous reader lending me his glorious, beat-up 1993 Chevy pickup.
+Driving from the airport over the Rockies during a snow storm wasn’t too bad either, thanks to a generous reader lending me his glorious, beat-up 1993 Chevy pickup.
 Somehow, the first two questionable parts of my stupid plan had worked out swimmingly, but things were about to change.

 Driving The Broken Holy Grail For The First Time